Arthur Bremer: Shooting

-Bremer turned up in Wheaton, Maryland, for Wallace's noon appearance at Wheaton Plaza for a shopping center rally on May 15, 1972.
-He was dressed in dark glasses; patriotic red, white, and blue, wearing his new campaign button which said "Wallace in '72".
+Bremer turned up in Wheaton, Maryland for Wallace's noon rally at the Wheaton Plaza shopping center on May 15, 1972.
+He was dressed in patriotic red, white, and blue, wearing his new campaign button that read "Wallace in 1972", and dark sunglasses.
 He strongly applauded Wallace, in contrast with many others present, who heckled and taunted the speaker.
 Two tomatoes were thrown at Wallace during the rally, but both missed.
 Based on this reception, Wallace refused to shake hands with anyone present, denying Bremer the opportunity to carry out his plan.

 At a second rally at Laurel Shopping Center, 16 miles away in Laurel, Maryland, there was minor heckling, but it did not last.
 About 1,000 people were present; they were mostly quiet and it was generally a friendly crowd.
 After he had finished speaking, Wallace shook hands with some of those present, against the advice of his Secret Service guards.
 At approximately 4 p.m., Bremer pushed his way forward, aimed his .38 revolver at Wallace's abdomen and opened fire, emptying the weapon before he could be subdued.
 He hit Wallace four times.
 Wallace fell back and lost a pint of blood, going into a mild state of shock.
-One bullet lodged in his spinal cord.
-The other bullets hit Wallace in the abdomen and chest.
+One bullet lodged in his spinal cord; the others hit Wallace in the abdomen and chest.
 Three others present were wounded unintentionally: State Trooper Captain E.C.
 Dothard, Wallace's personal bodyguard, who was shot in the stomach; Dora Thompson, a campaign volunteer, who was shot in the leg; and Nick Zarvos, a Secret Service agent.
 Zarvos was shot in the neck, and his speech was severely impaired following the shooting.

 Bremer had planned to yell his carefully chosen catchphrase, "A penny for your thoughts!", as he shot Wallace.
 However, in the heat of the assassination attempt, he forgot to do so.
 A television cameraman captured footage of the shooting.

 Arrest

 After emptying his revolver, Bremer was wrestled to the ground and then arrested.
-Bremer himself was taken to a hospital for treatment of a head wound.
-Just after midnight, he was arraigned and taken to the Baltimore County Jail, where he was held for the next two months.

 After searching Bremer's car, police described it as a "hotel on wheels".
-In it they found blankets, pillows, a blue steel 9 mm 13-shot Browning Hi-Power semi-automatic pistol, binoculars, a woman's umbrella, a tape recorder, a portable radio with police band, an electric shaver, photographic equipment, a garment bag with several changes of clothes, a toilet kit, a 1972 copy of a Writers' Yearbook, and the two books he had borrowed from the Milwaukee public library ten days earlier.
+In it they found blankets, pillows, a blue steel 9 mm Browning Hi-Power semi-automatic pistol with a 13-round magazine, binoculars, a woman's umbrella, a tape recorder, a portable radio with police band, an electric shaver, photographic equipment, a garment bag with several changes of clothes, a toilet kit, a 1972 copy of a Writers' Yearbook, and the two books he had borrowed from the Milwaukee public library ten days earlier.